 When Tailgating Leads to an Accident

 If tailgating leads to an accident, read Cordisco & Saile LLC’s auto accidents library about full tort auto insurance and what to do after an accident as you wait for help.
-And to speak with an attorney, don’t wait to call us.
+And to speak with our car accident attorneys serving Doylestown, Bristol, and other locations throughout Pennsylvania, don’t wait to call us.
 You can reach our offices at 215-642-2335.